jim-steerforth/cli-linux/pages/04.lamp-server/02.firewall/docs.md

 A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules/

-We will use uf w which should already be installed.
+We will use ufw which should already be installed.
+If not: sudo apt-get install ufw

 Check status
  <p style="font-family:Courier; color:white; background-color:black;">